DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 3 Dynamically allocated shared memory implementation
 ----------------------------------------------------
+{:.pyopencl}
+This feature does not exist in OpenCL

 In this implementation we will use dynamically allocated shared memory instead of allocating it directly in the kernel.
 It does not yield any specific performance benefit to dynamically allocate shared memory.
 But it will make the